The six LinkedIn mistakes that make you look bad. And what you can do to prevent that from happening.

 And in the same way, if you're liking content by expressly thinking that liking that content will get you a meeting with that prospect, you're not adding value.
 You're jerking the place all up.

-So again, that is the fifth biggest LinkedIn mistake that you want to make sure that you don't make.
+So again, that is the fifth biggest LinkedIn mistake you want to make sure you don't make.

 6) Posting about how wonderful you are and how great your product/services are

-And finally, the sixth biggest LinkedIn mistake that makes you look bad is posting content about how wonderful you are, how wonderful your company is.
+And finally, the sixth biggest LinkedIn mistake that makes you look bad is posting content about how wonderful you are and your company is.
 Non-stop brag-athon.

 “Hey, we just got a great new hire.”